Rice With Veggies (Instant Pot)

 Kinda handy.
-You get two sides in one with a tasty veggie rice made in your Instant Pot.
+You get two sides in one with a tasty rice with veggies made in your Instant Pot.
 The rice is loaded with vegetables and seasoned with a great blend of spices.
 Add a protein if you like and dinner is ready!

 Servings (change as needed): 4 sides (or 2-3 mains)

-- 1 cup white long grain rice (I use Basmati or Jasmine rice), Place rice in strainer, rinse under running water until water is clear, 1-2 minutes.
-Drain.
+- 1 cup white long grain rice (I use Basmati or Jasmine rice)

 - 1 1/4 cups water or broth (chicken or vegetable)